Skip to main content

 Is the compensation defined within a reasonable range?

 If they haven’t already, I first assist clients with a market analysis to ensure they are advertising competitive physician compensation.
-I advise clients to go to market with a strong offer, but they should also have an approved range already defined so that any necessary negotiations can move quickly.
+I advise clients to go to market with a strong offer.
+They should also have an approved range already defined so that any necessary negotiations can move quickly.

 Is there a template contract and offer letter prepared, and is it clear what is and is not negotiable?

 As soon as you find someone you want to hire, you need to be able to extend an offer and present a contract.
-Organizations must have contracts and offer letters in place, and as with compensation, they should know where they have room to negotiate.
+Organizations must have contracts and offer letters in place.
+Similar to compensation, they should know where they have room to negotiate.

 Ideal Physician Recruitment Timeline

-– Phone screen within 1 week of application
+• Phone screen within one week of application

-– Recruiter presents candidate within 1 day of phone screen
+• The recruiter presents the candidate within one day of the phone screen

-– Organization conducts phone interview within 1 week of presentation
+• The organization conducts a phone interview within one week of presentation

-– On-site interview within 30 days of phone interview
+• Host an on-site interview within 30 days of the phone interview

-– Offer extended within 1 week of site visit (or offer presented on-site)
+• Extend an offer within one week of the site visit (or present the offer on-site)

-– Candidate given deadline of 2 weeks to respond
+• Give the candidate a deadline of two weeks to respond

 When mapping out the ideal physician recruitment timeline, it becomes apparent that even if the right candidate appears immediately, it will likely take two to three months to get them under contract.
-Knowing this, the importance of having a streamlined process becomes even more apparent.
+Knowing this, the importance of having a streamlined process becomes even more evident.
 The good news is that improving your organization’s time-to-hire is largely under your control.
-Candidates may not come into the pipeline as quickly as you would like, but by focusing on improving efficiency, you can ensure your process is never the source of delay.
-By streamlining each step, you’ll be ready to act quickly when that just right candidate eventually enters the pipeline, and with a targeted digital recruitment strategy executed by a trusted physician recruitment partner, you can be confident that they will.
+With a targeted digital recruitment strategy executed by a trusted physician recruitment partner, you can be confident that the candidate you want will enter the pipeline.
+By improving efficiency and streamlining each step, you can ensure your process is never the source of delay.

 Physician recruitment metrics reveal actionable insights to improve your organization’s recruitment processes.
 At Jackson Physician Search, we analyze data for thousands of searches nationwide to develop physician recruitment benchmarks and identify trends that inform our recruitment strategy for each client.
 Reach out today to learn more about our process and discover how we identify physicians who will fit, succeed, and stay with your organization.